 Be wary of “copycat” apps that mimic popular apps.
 If you see two or more apps with the same name in the app store, be sure to verify which of the apps is the one you really want to install.

 And now, one last note about apps: Never install an app from a third-party website.
-If an app and its underlying service are legit you should be able to find it in the Google Play Store and/or on iTunes.
+If an app and its underlying service are legit you should be able to find it in the Google Play Store.

-Bottom line: Ransomware has become one of the most serious threats to smartphones and the data stored on them.
+Bottom line: Ransomware has become one of the most serious threats to Android phones and the data stored on them.
 I recommend that you take precautions today to ensure that yours is always protected!